dlchamp/LetterkennyBot/README.md

 # LetterkennyBot

+## Description

 Now includes best of Season 10 Shoresy!
 A simple Discord bot written in Python using the Nextcord wrapper for Discord.
 This bot will monitor channels for specific phrases and respond to them with over 40 quotes from the show.

 If you don't wish to self host, you can always just invite me to your server!
 https://discord.com/api/oauth2/authorize?client_id=873640710480486451&permissions=117760&scope=bot

+### New Feature(s)
+Using the "Fuck you, Shoresy" hot phrase will add your Discord ID to a database.
+This database is only used to randomly select a member to replace "Reilly" or "Jonesy" in quotes where both characters would be roasted by Shoresy.
+Users will be able to remove their ID from this databse if they wish with a simple `-remove` command.
+(*Quote Exmample: "Fuck you, `@Reilly`.
+Your mum sneaky gushed so hard she bucked me off the waterbed last night.
+Don\'t tell her I was thinking about `@Jonesy\'s` mum the entire time."*)

-## Description
+## Bot Usage

-As part of my Python learning experience I wanted to try my hand and building a discord bot that could also be ran in Docker since I use unRAID.
-My friends and I are pretty big Letterkenny fans and we've come across a couple Discord bots based around quotes from the show, specifically Shoresy, but they
-seemed to be lacking a lot of the quotes, and missing other features to make the bot more fun.
-I decided to improve on this idea by including 40 quotes from Shoresy (will be updating as more seasons come out.)
-This is the very first project I've ever completed in Python and I'm sure that the code would be cleaner and more optimized, but it does work well in it's current version and I will be updating and optimizing as I hone my knowledge and skills.

-## Phrases the bot responds to
+### Phrases the bot responds to
 1. "Fuck you shoresy" (most variations)
-2. "What's gunna happen?"" (most variations)
+2. "What's gunna happen?" (most variations)
 3. "Fucking embarrassing"
 4. "How are ya now"
 5. "To be fair"